foxws/laravel-multidomain/README.md

 This package allows a single Laravel application to work with multiple domains/tenants.

-It is intended to complement a multi-tenancy package such as [spatie/laravel-multitenancy](https://github.com/spatie/laravel-multitenancy) (tested), [archtechx/tenancy](https://github.com/archtechx/tenancy), etc.
+It is intended to complement a multi-tenancy package such as [spatie/laravel-multitenancy](https://github.com/spatie/laravel-multitenancy) (tested and supported), [archtechx/tenancy](https://github.com/archtechx/tenancy), etc.

 It allows caching of configs, routes & views, and is made to be easy to install, as there is no need to modify the core of the Laravel Framework.